Best AI Chess Coaches in 2026: An Honest Comparison

 Weaknesses

-- · Engine-only — gives you eval bars, not coaching
+- · Engine-only.
+You get eval bars, not coaching.

 - · No natural-language explanations of mistakes